DoktorMike/DoktorMike.github.io/_posts/2017-4-9-A-few-thoughts-on-apparent-bimodality-for-regression-problems.md

 ![plot of chunk unnamed-chunk-1](/images/figure/unnamed-chunk-1-1.png)

 Most of us would agree that the solution with the linear model to the left is not a very nice scenario.
 We're always off in terms of knowing the real expectation value.
 Conceptually this is not very difficult though.
 We humans do this all the time.
 If I show you another solution which looks like the one to the right then what would you say?
-Hopefully you would recognise this as something you would approve of.
+Hopefully you would recognize this as something you would approve of.
 The problem with this is that a linear model cannot capture this.
 You need a transformation function to accomplish this.

 But wait!
 We're all Bayesians here aren't we?
-So maybe we can caputure this behavior by just letting our model support two modes for the slope parameter?
+So maybe we can capture this behavior by just letting our model support two modes for the slope parameter?
 As such we would never really know which slope cluster that would be chosen at any given time and naturally the expectation would end up between the both lines where the posterior probability is zero.
 Let's have a look at what the following model does when exposed to this data.

 $$ \begin{align}
 y_t &\sim \mathcal N(\mu_t, \sigma)\\